AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureFundamentals.md

 - When you sign up, an Azure subscription is created by default.
 - An Azure subscription is a logical container used to provision resources in Azure.
 It holds the details of all your resources like virtual machines (VMs), databases, and more.
 - When you create an Azure resource like a VM, you identify the subscription it belongs to. - As you use the VM, the usage of the VM is aggregated and billed monthly.
+- Each Azure subscription has limits (sometimes called quotas) assigned to it.
+For example, you can have up to 200 Azure Storage accounts per region in a subscription, up to 25,000 virtual machines per region, and up to 980 resource groups per subscription across all regions. [limits](https://docs.microsoft.com/azure/azure-subscription-service-limits)

+**Exam Tip:** Each subscription is associated with a unique identifier called a subscription ID .
+You can give each subscription a descriptive name to help you identify it, but Azure will always use the subscription ID to identify your subscription.
+When you talk to Microsoft about your Azure account, they’ll also often ask for your subscription ID.

 #### Create additional Azure subscriptions